MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/custom-background-panels.md

 ### Custom background template

-To create custom backgrounds that meet the guidelines in the previous section, you can download the (@Evie to provide here).
+To create custom backgrounds that meet the guidelines in the previous section, you can download the [Microsoft Teams panels Custom Background template](https://www.microsoft.com/en-us/download/details.aspx?id=106223).
 The template is a .PSD file.
 You can use apps such as Adobe Photoshop or Paint.NET (a plug-in may be required) to customize the PSD file.
 The template provides the guidelines to help you place text and graphics in your custom backgrounds so that on-screen elements won't be blocked or obscured.

 ## Deploy custom backgrounds